Accounting and Tax

 Tax Deductions to Reduce Your Tax Bill

 One of the biggest advantages of being self-employed is the ability to deduct business expenses from your taxable income.
-Here are other expenses that are common OnlyFans tax write-offs:

 • Internet and phone bills (percentage used for business)